Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 When the *def macroop* block is found, it invokes one of *p_macroop_def* function based on the format of macroop block
-(based on the tokens comprising of the def block).
+(depending on the tokens comprising of the def block).
 Because macroop block can be formatted in various ways, corresponding context free grammar exactly matching with a macroop block will be invoked.